matteocrippa/awesome-swift/README.md

 ### Keyboard
 *Do you want to create your own customized keyboard?
-Here some interesting resources*
+Here are some interesting resources*

 * [Hodor Keyboard](https://github.com/jonomuller/Hodor-Keyboard) - poc for custom keyboard implementation.